Table of Contents How Does Your Organization Define SaaS Management?On Becoming...

-In 2020, companies will invest more than $4.5 trillion in SaaS – according to the analysts at Gartner.
+In 2022, companies are predicted to invest more than $4.5 trillion in SaaS – according to the analysts at Gartner.
 And by 2024 it’s expected to grow to $232B.
 Software as a service has undoubtedly become the face of modern software as more companies divest themselves of server-based server deployments and embrace the advantages of the cloud and subscription-based access.

 But these advantages – including lower pricing, easier user accessibility, more specialization, and faster time to value – do not come without a few tradeoffs.
 Namely, the democratization of software made possible by SaaS threatens some of the best practices for value optimization, data security, and overall IT governance that took technology leaders decades to establish.

-If your desired business outcome for 2020 includes wrangling unmanaged tech stack growth in the shape of SaaS, take a look at these stats to aid a critical understanding of the impact subscription software.
+If your desired business outcome for this year includes wrangling unmanaged tech stack growth in the shape of SaaS, take a look at these stats to aid a critical understanding of the impact subscription software.

 This trend is expected to continue through the next few years.
 And while budget sourcing for technology purchases may be shifting to lines of business, the overall responsibility for technology strategy remains squarely with IT teams, IT asset managers, and software asset managers.
 As a whole, businesses need must take note of the impacts created by modern software and devise new strategies and processes for maximizing its effectiveness and value while mitigating risks.